sokolovdp/otus_refactoring_homework/README.md

 # CodeAnalysator

-**codea_analysator.py** was done as Otus course homework to refactor given code which scans folders with Python source code files to check usage of english verbs in functions names.
-Results of analysis are printed to console.
+**codea_analysator.py** was done as Otus course homework to refactor given code which scans folders or GitHub repo with Python source code files to check usage of english verbs in functions names.
+Results of analysis are printed to console or .csv file .
 Maximum number of files which can be processed is limited by 200.

 ## Usage
 ```